natevenn/wattsumsolar/README.md

 Production is hosted [here](http://wattsumsolar.herokuapp.com).
 ### Testing
-All testing in Crashatmypad was done via [RSpec-rails](https://github.com/rspec/rspec-rails).
+All testing in Wattsumsolar was done via [RSpec-rails](https://github.com/rspec/rspec-rails).
 The coverage was tested using [simplecov](https://github.com/colszowka/simplecov).

 ##### Running tests
 Once you have the repo cloned, make sure to reset the database on your local machine and run bundle install.